meob/db2html/README.md

 ## my2html - MySQL
-my2html is an easy and flexible tool to collect MySQL DBs configuration my2html works fine on MySQL >= 5.0 and forks but version specific scripts are available too (eg. 3.23, 8.0+, MariaDB)
+my2html is an easy and flexible tool to collect MySQL DBs configuration. my2html works fine on MySQL >= 5.0 and forks but version specific scripts are available too (eg. 3.23, 8.0+, MariaDB).

 ### Usage
 > vi my2html.sh		# If Your need to change the password